AgentsInFlow

 All Engines, One Ticket

-Claude Code, Codex, and Cursor each have their strengths.
+Claude Code, Codex, Cursor, and OpenCode each have their strengths.
 You want to use all of them without switching applications.
 One ticket can now have multiple executions on different engines.
-Run the same task on Claude and Codex, compare the approaches, keep the best one.
+Run the same task on Claude, Codex, Cursor, or OpenCode, compare the approaches, keep the best one.

-Claude Code, Codex, Cursor
+Claude Code, Codex, Cursor, OpenCode

 What was built: